-The last event of 24 Seven’s 2018 Techfluence Innovation Series, was held at our New York City headquarters with a focus on Content & Commerce, in collaboration with The Ember Company, Davis & Gilbert, LLP, and Coresight Research.
+The last event of 24 Seven’s 2018 Techfluence Innovation Series, was held at our New York City headquarters with a focus on Content & Commerce, in collaboration with The Ember Company, and Davis & Gilbert, LLP.
 Our panelists included Bobby Singh, Head of Digital, BET/Viacom, Andrew Kilbourn, Head of Experiential Activation, Conde Nast, Ariane Goldman, Founder, HATCH and Allison Fitzpatrick, Partner, Davis & Gilbert, LLP and the panel was moderated by Avani Patel, Partner, The Ember Company.
 Topics ranged from the changing consumer landscape to the importance of creating a sense of community and investing in experiences to set your brand apart.

 How has the role of experiential marketing changed?